NinoesJo/Person201/README.md

 # Project 0: Person201

-## Obtaining Project Code and Project Details

-For details and faqs, see [this document](docs/details.md) that has information on git, Java, the classes here, and more.
-This current file you're reading has project and coding details, but the linked document has more Java and git details, particularly about starting to code.
-That linked document includes information about project workflow including submitting code and analysis for grading via _Gradescope_. *Be sure to check [this document](https://coursework.cs.duke.edu/201fall23/resources-201/-/blob/main/projectWorkflow.md) for how to use Git to obtain the project files, and workarounds if Git doesn't work yet for you.
-You'll need to refer to this P0 document when forking and cloning.

-Recall that according to class policy you should use Zoom to record the first 20 minutes you start coding -- not when you start reading, but when you're ready to code.
-You'll submit a URL for a cloud Zoom recording [using this link](https://bit.ly/201-p0-video).

 ## Goals

 * To modify a simple Java class, modify two driver programs, and create a new class to demonstrate understanding of classes, methods, and instance variables.